mldbai/mldb/container_files/public_html/doc/builtin/procedures/ListFilesProcedure.md

 # List Files Procedure

 This procedure lists files found under a path and stores their information to the output dataset.
-Row names will be contain the file names.
+File names will be used as row names.
 The columns of the dataset are:
 * size
 * last_modified
 * etag